Anatomically, stomach can be divided into 3 parts from above to below:

 Gastric pits deepen as we move below from cardiac to pyloric glands.

-Mucus secreting cells are present in all 3 glands – cardiac, fundic and pyloric but predominate in cardiac and pyloric glands.
+Mucus secreting cells: Present in all 3 glands – cardiac, fundic and pyloric but predominate in cardiac and pyloric glands.

 Pyloric glands have 1 more cell – G cells which secrete Gastrin.